tauteo/git-overview/how-to-use-git.md

 #### Moving files

-For the last of the basics, we will discuss moving a file.
+For the last of making and storing changes, we will discuss moving a file.
 Since Git does not actually track directories, moving a file is invisible to it (it is equivalent to deleting and adding a similarly named file elsewhere).
 Git will usually detect this as a rename, but it is safer to do this using `git mv hello.txt hello.md` (as this will preserve history).
 This is equivalent to doing the following:

 ```bash
 # first move the file without Git's help